iysz18/Etch-a-Sketch/README.md

 * [X] Replace the automatic popup prompt with a button for selecting the grid dimensions, allowing the users to specify both the X and Y dimensions of the grid.

+* [X] User can choose any color he wants to increase the experience with Etch-a-Sketch.